 Stop and think of what these guys faced after 9-11.

-They had no clue whether the next wave of attacks is going to happen that night, the next day, the next week.
+They had no clue whether the next wave of attacks were going to happen that night, the next day, the next week.

 So there really wasn't much to go on.

-And the Bush administration took it deadly seriously, and it led to um, you know, where we are now with the left-wing fringe just totally rewriting history and making it out to be some giant violation of civil liberties and so forth.
+And the Bush administration took it deadly seriously, and it led to where we are now with the left-wing friends just totally rewriting history and making it out to be some giant violation of civil liberties and so forth.

-Those of you that have been fired, those of you who have been laid off, those of you who um not just recently either, but but uh maybe the past six months or so, but particularly to those of you laid off in the past couple of three months.
+Those of you that have been fired, those of you who have been laid off, those of you who, not just recently either, but maybe the past six months or so, but particularly to those of you laid off in the past couple of three months.

-I want to speak brazenly, honestly, with you, uh extremely openly with You.
+I want to speak brazenly, honestly with you, extremely openly with you.

 As you know, I'm an optimist and I have a philosophy that guides me most of the time.

-Even I, uh, strong and committed, uh, a rock, a spine of steel, even sometimes I slip, and the negative outweighs the positive.
+Even I, strong and committed, a rock, a spine of steel, even sometimes I slip and the negative outweighs the positive.

 I catch myself.